-In the past 6 months I have been working on a large number of migrations from older versions of DNN to newer.
-This blog post is going to be a first post in a series of posts around various activities that site administrators can do that will make future site administration easier.
+In the past 6 months, I have been working on a large number of migrations from older versions of DNN to newer.
+This blog post is going to be the first post in a series of posts around various activities that site administrators can do that will make future site administration easier.
 Over time websites will have modules installed, modules removed, upgrades performed and other activities that can often leave lasting marks that only add confusion to things in the future.
-Lets look at one area that can/should be cleaned on a regular basis and that is your web.config.
+Let's look at one area that can/should be cleaned on a regular basis and that is your web.config.

 Before I get into the specifics of things that can be cleaned up in the web.config it is necessary to make a few notes regarding the risks of such operations.
 The web.config is an integral part of your website, if it has improperly formed information or if a critical section is removed your website WILL stop working.
 As such before making any manual changes to the configuration files be sure to take a backup copy in case something is done incorrectly.

 Additionally changing the web.config will result in the application pool restarting which will cause temporary slowness for your users and can cause sessions to be ended unexpectedly.
 As such, changes should not be completed during the middle of the day.